 New controllers are required to be in the folder app/controllers.
 First you may want to set your route.
 Open the file app/config/routes.php and add your definition to the array.
 The first token is the route.
 There are normal routes and special routes.
 Special routes are prefixed with the \$-sign.
 For example there is a special route \$404 which is used to define the handler if there occurs an error 404.
+You can also define any other server response code as special route which can be used by using the helper abort() that triggers a call to the associated handler.
 Normal routes specify the URL it handles.
 For instance if you want to handle the URL index then you just use as first token ,/index'.
 You can have long routes, too, for instance /my/long/route.
 You can specify parameters by using {name} where "name" is the parameter identifier which can later be used in the controller to fetch the provided value.